jakulley/HoyerHoppesDev/readme.md

 spread applies a variable exponential or logarithmic function to the phase--the effect this has on the envelope is to cause it to linger longer on some envelopes, and move more quickly through others.
 Extreme values may cause some envelopes to disappear entirely.
 Again, this effect is easier to understand visually, and is accurately depicted on the graphics widget.
 And again, because this effect distorts the envelopes--although the effect can be quite organic--you can compensate by using the trigger output to trigger an external envelope generator.

+env:
-env: the main envelope output.
+the main envelope output.
 0-10v.

+trig:
-trig: outputs triggers at the beginning of each attack phase.
+outputs triggers at the beginning of each attack phase.
 Useful if you want to use the unique timing effects of the module, but without the attendant envelope distortions.

+vca:
-vca: outputs the value at the vca input, multiplied by the envelope.
+outputs the value of the vca input, multiplied by the envelope.

+phase:
-phase: outputs the phase after applying skew and spread--the shape indicated by a gray triangle on the widget.
+outputs the phase after applying skew and spread--the shape indicated by a gray triangle on the widget.